Marken-Foo/variants-site/content/timeless/introduction-to-problems.md

 Anything else can generally be subsumed under the category of "fairy problems".
 This can be due to **fairy pieces** (pieces which move differently from the standard chess units, e.g. the Nightrider), **fairy conditions** (where the rules of the game are changed, e.g. Madrasi, where units attacked by their opposite colour counterparts cannot move), or both.

+### Twinning

+Sometimes problems may have more than one part to solve, known as *twinning*.
+The different parts are usually indicated by letters.
+For example, "PG 7.0 a) Diagram b) bQd3 -> b3 c) bQd3 -> h4" tells you to first solve a proof game in 7.0 ending in the diagram position.
+Then in part (b), solve another PG 7.0 ending in the position with black's queen on b3 instead of d3.
+And in part (c), another PG 7.0 ending in the position with black's queen on h4 instead.

+Many things can change in the twinning.
+Here are some of the more common types:

+- Add pieces: "h#3 b) +wPa2"
+- Remove pieces: "Last move? b) -wBf1"
+- Move pieces (see example above)
+- Change pieces: "h#2 b) bQa6 -> bRa6 c) bQa6 -> bBa6 d) bQa6 -> bSa6 e) bQa6 -> bPa6"
+- Task: "#2 b) s#2"
+- Fairy conditions: "#2 Circe b) Anti-Circe"

+### Help in looking up fairy pieces and conditions

 The publication source of any particular fairy problem will usually include definitions of any fairy pieces or conditions used, e.g. in a summary page at the back of the publication issue.
 The StrateGems website lets you [look up many fairy pieces and conditions](http://www.strategems.net/sections/fairy_defs.html).
 Christian Poisson also offers comprehensive definitions of [fairy pieces](http://christian.poisson.free.fr/problemesis/pieces.html), [common fairy conditions](http://christian.poisson.free.fr/problemesis/condus.html), and [not-so-common ones](http://christian.poisson.free.fr/problemesis/condra.html) on his website.